lauramhope/pizza-parlor/README.md

 Code: testPizza.costCalculate("large");
 Expected Output: large: '20'

+Test: "It will determine the cost of the pizza based on the size 'small' selected and 1 topping added."
+Code: testPizza.costCalculate("small", ["olives"]);
+Expected Output: small: '16'

 Describe: Pizza.prototype.addTopping()

 Test: "It will create a pizza with an array for multiple toppings chosen."